httpwg/http-extensions/draft-ietf-httpbis-encryption-encoding.md

 of 16 octets {{AEBounds}}.

-If rs is a multiple of 16 octets, this means 398 terabytes can be encrypted safely, including padding.
+If rs is a multiple of 16 octets, this means 398 terabytes can be encrypted safely, including padding and overhead.
 However, if the record size is not a multiple of 16 octets, the total amount of data that can be safely encrypted is reduced proportionally.
 The worst case is a record size of 3 octets, for which at most 74 terabytes of plaintext can be encrypted, of which at least two-thirds is padding.

 ## Content Integrity